-- Now supports searching by filename. - Can now capture from Flock35. - The interface is a bit more responsive, due to threading improvements when importing, indexing, and merging. - No longer hangs when indexing a movie with unresolved file references. - No longer uses any CPU time when idle. - Can now import malformed mbox files generated by MailSteward. - Fixed bug where fields in the inspector could lose their focus when a background operation completed. - Fixed bug dropping onto an item inside the Trash source.
+- Now supports searching by filename. - Can now capture from Flock78. - The interface is a bit more responsive, due to threading improvements when importing, indexing, and merging. - No longer hangs when indexing a movie with unresolved file references. - No longer uses any CPU time when idle. - Can now import malformed mbox files generated by MailSteward. - Fixed bug where fields in the inspector could lose their focus when a background operation completed. - Fixed bug dropping onto an item inside the Trash source. - Fixed regression displaying contents of multiple folder sources. - Fixed regression where new rich text records weren't auto-selected. - Improved error handing during menu/toolbar validation.